HVSharma12/ALP-Dolomite-Playbooks/README.md

-# ALP-Dolomite-Playbooks
+# sle-micro-playbooks

-This repository contains a collection of Ansible playbooks and roles for configuring ALP-Dolomite systems.
-These playbooks are designed to automate various tasks and configurations on ALP-Dolomite environments.
+This repository contains a collection of Ansible playbooks and roles for configuring sle-micro systems.
+These playbooks are designed to automate various tasks and configurations on sle-micro environments.

 ## Playbooks